 Figure 5.
-Smoking rates in 2019 by migration background Note: In the Netherlands, both overall smoking rates and daily smoking rates are higher among people with a migration background than among people with no migration background.
-There is no significant difference in overall and daily smoking rates between people with a Western migration background and people with a non-Western migration background.
+Smoking rates in 2020 by migration background Note: In the Netherlands, both overall smoking rates and daily smoking rates were higher among people with a non-Western migration background than among people with no migration background.
+We found no difference in overall smoking rates between people with a Western migration background and people from the other two groups.
 Due to rounding, some of the percentages do not add up to their total.
+This figure displays the smoking rate of the total population of the Netherlands in red for comparison.
 Figure 6.
 Smoking rates over time by migration background

-Note: Between 2018 and 2019, smoking rates remained relatively the same among people with no migration background, a Western migration background, and a non-Western background.
-Between 2014 and 2019, smoking rates significantly decreased among people with no migration background.
-There was no such decrease among people with either a Western or non-Western migration background.
-Caution: While a relatively small group of people with a non-Western migration background participate in the study each year (this year: 961 respondents), statistics for these groups tend to fluctuate more over time.
+Note: Between 2019 and 2020, smoking rates decreased significantly among people with a Western migration background.
+They remained relatively the same among people with no migration background, and a non-Western background.
+Between 2014 and 2020, smoking rates significantly decreased among all three groups.
+Caution: While a relatively small group of people with a non-Western migration background participate in the study each year (2020: 851 respondents), statistics for these groups tend to fluctuate more over time.
 When interpreting statistics for smaller groups such as those presented here, it is important to focus on long-term trends only.
+This figure displays the smoking rate of the total population of the Netherlands in red for comparison.